aremneva/KinoZhutt/README.md

 ## Documentation

-The most up-to-date documentation can can be found if you make it.
+The most up-to-date documentation can be found if you make it.

 ## Installation